gmetrixr/project-ios-viewer/README.md

 ### **Evaluation Criteria**

 You need to create an iOS App.
-The total list of features in GMetri is very exhaustive.
+The complete list of features in GMetri is very exhaustive.
 So we aren’t targeting that.
 But the following should work:

-1) A 360 scene + images + videos
+1. A 360 scene + images + videos
-2) Rules that show/hide images and videos, and trigger play / pause for videos
+2. Rules that show/hide images and videos, and trigger play/pause for videos
-3) Text and Audio chat
+3. Text and Audio chat